 When it comes to trade effluent, the primary concerns are the safety of the environment and the health of staff.
 If your organisation produces high volumes of effluent, or waste that is contaminated, you must ensure that the sewerage network is able to take the volume and treat the waste by obtaining trade effluent consent.

-The licence will define the nature of the discharge that is covered by the consent and will detail any restrictions you must follow.
+A licence will define the nature of the discharge that is covered by the consent and will detail any restrictions you must follow.
 Samples of discharge will be taken on a regular basis to ensure that compliance is maintained.

 The main industries that need consent are: